CS2613-FA23/explorationactivity2-edouardlev/README.md

 My program uses a CSV file online (on GitHub) to import the contacts we want to send the mail to, therefore we do not need to have any additional local files other than the program.

-After installing the library you can run the program by typing in the program name followed by the link to the raw csv file.
+After installing the library, you can run the program by typing in the program name followed by the link to the raw csv file.
 You can use the one provided below for testing.

 ```console
 node jobMailer.js https://raw.githubusercontent.com/CS2613-FA23/explorationactivity2-edouardlev/main/input.csv
 ```
-You can see what the format of the csv file looks like by following it in a browser.
+You can see what the format of the csv file looks like by following the link in a browser.
 If you would like to use your own csv, upload to github, click the "raw" button on the page and copy the link.

 The format of the csv file goes
 1. number